JoaquinQuintana/MATLAB-Volume-depthVolumeColorCoder/README.md

 Function requires at minimum two parameters:
 1. vol be a 3D grayscale matrix
 2. colormap be a MATLAB defined colormap
-3. doubleThreshold is optional and is user defined threshold used to convert the volume to binary. doubleThreshold must be type double precision [0,1].
+3. doubleThreshold is optional and is a user defined threshold used to convert the volume to binary. doubleThreshold must be type double precision [0,1].